jgilfoil/k8s-gitops/README.md

 | [kustomize](https://kustomize.io/)                                 | Template-free way to customize application configuration            |     `4.1.0`     |    ❌     |
 | [helm](https://helm.sh/)                                           | Manage Kubernetes applications                                      |     `3.5.4`     |    ❌     |

+These tools are pre-installed in a [Vagrant VM](https://www.vagrantup.com), purpose built to mangage this cluster.
+You can find that repo [here](https://github.com/jgilfoil/cluster-infra)

 ### :warning:&nbsp; pre-commit

-It is advisable to install [pre-commit](https://pre-commit.com/) and the pre-commit hooks that come with this repository.
+Install [pre-commit](https://pre-commit.com/) and the pre-commit hooks that come with this repository.
 [sops-pre-commit](https://github.com/k8s-at-home/sops-pre-commit) will check to make sure you are not by accident commiting your secrets un-encrypted.

 After pre-commit is installed on your machine run: